-Skill Content group/topic Remembering & Understanding Application Analysis Evaluation Representative Task A. Ethics, independence and profession al responsibilities AICPA Code of Professional Conduct ~ Understand the principles, rules and interpretations included in the AICPA Code of Professional Conduct. ~ Apply the principles, rules and interpretations included in the AICPA Code of Professional Conduct to situations. ~ Apply the Conceptual Framework for Members in Public Practice and Members in Business included in the AICPA Code of Professional Conduct to situations that could present threats to compliance with the rules included in the Code. ~ Apply the Conceptual Framework for Independence included in the AICPA Code of Professional Conduct to situations that could present threats to compliance with the rules included in the Code.
+Skill Content group/topic Remembering & Understanding Application Analysis Evaluation Representative Task A. Ethics, independence and professional responsibilities AICPA Code of Professional Conduct ~ Understand the principles, rules and interpretations included in the AICPA Code of Professional Conduct. ~ Apply the principles, rules and interpretations included in the AICPA Code of Professional Conduct to situations (e.g., maintaining integrity and objectivity and compliance with standards, maintaining the confidentiality of client information when using automated or third-party tools and techniques including artificial intelligence). ~ Apply the Conceptual Framework for Members in Public Practice and Members in Business included in the AICPA Code of Professional Conduct to situations that could present threats to compliance with the rules included in the Code. ~ Apply the Conceptual Framework for Independence included in the AICPA Code of Professional Conduct to situations that could present threats to compliance with the rules included in the Code.
 Requirements of the Securities and Exchange Commission and ~ Understand the ethical and independence requirements of the Securities and Exchange Commission and the Public Company Accounting Oversight Board. the Public Company Accounting Oversight Board ✓ Apply the ethical requirements and independence rules of the Securities and Exchange Commission and the Public Company Accounting Oversight Board to situations that could compromise compliance or impair independence during an audit of an issuer.
 Requirements of the Government Accountability Office and the ~ Understand the ethical and independence requirements of the Government Accountability Office Government Auditing Standards.
-Department of Labor ✓ Understand the independence requirements of the Department of Labor.
+Department of Labor ~ Understand the independence requirements of the Department of Labor.